liviu93/liviu93.github.com/README.md

-#A Scalable Instruction Queue Design Using Dependence Chains [ISCA 2002]
+..*A Scalable Instruction Queue Design Using Dependence Chains [ISCA 2002]